-From the first night he slept in his own bedroom, stopping breastfeeding, ditching the dummy and drinking out of a “big boy” cup, to leaving him with a relative for the first time.
-Even when he recently asked to play in his little neighbour’s garden while I, naturally, hovered in the background like the true helicopter parent I pretend not to be – my son’s short life has already been punctuated with a series of “letting go’s”, and it’s taken me until now to realise.
+Even when he recently asked to play in his little neighbour’s garden while I, naturally, hovered in the background like the true helicopter parent I pretend not to be – my son’s short life has already been punctuated with a series of ‘letting go’s’, and it’s taken me until now to realise.

-“Letting go” flies in the face of our natural instinct to keep our children as babies for as long as possible, where we can keep them close and protected from the world.
+‘Letting go’ flies in the face of our natural instinct to keep our children as babies for as long as possible, when we can keep them close and protected from the world.
 Whether it’s starting school, no longer needing to hold your hand as you walk alongside them or reading themselves a bedtime story for the first time, every milestone our children make involves us letting them go a little bit more – and our hearts breaking a little bit further.

 We still have an important job